Manage Threat Detection Rules

 Use Cases: List-Matching Rules

 It is more helpful to think of the rules as matching the activity, rather than using concepts of allowing or denying.
-(The Network types can be a little confusing in this regard; see the last two use cases for more detail on that type).
-Thus, the use cases are based on answering the question: What do I want to know?
+The use cases are based on answering the question: What do I want to know?

 I WANT TO KNOW…